 Kore.ai’s platform uses a unique Natural Language Processing strategy, combining Fundamental Meaning and Machine Learning engines for maximum conversation accuracy with little upfront training.
 Bots built on Kore.ai’s platform can understand and process multi-sentence messages, multiple intents, contextual references made by the user, patterns and idiomatic sentences, and more.
 See here for an overview.

 The NL engine includes recognition support for a wide range of entities and provides the tools needed to further customize your bot’s language understanding using additional patterns.

-To make sure your bot is NLP-optimized, you can define, and refine names and terms used for your bot to enhance the NLP interpreter accuracy and performance to recognize the right bot task for the user.
+To make sure your VA is NLP-optimized, you can define, and refine names and terms used for your assistant to enhance the NLP interpreter accuracy and performance to recognize the right bot task for the user.

 You begin by defining synonyms at the task level, and then manage and refine synonyms, and test at the bot level.

-To get started optimizing your bot and bot tasks, you need to access the Natural Language options.
+To get started optimizing your Virtual Assistant and tasks, you need to access the Natural Language options.
 These options are categorized under various headings for your convenience:

 - Synonyms & Concepts – You can use the Synonyms section to optimize the NLP interpreter accuracy in recognizing the correct intent and entity provided by the user.

 - Patterns & Rules – In the Patterns section, you can define slang, metaphors, or other idiomatic expressions for intent and entities.